University of Chicago - Keller Center

 University of Chicago Harris School of Public Policy Keller Center

-Materials are those of a hard-working loft space (whitewashed concrete structure, fritted glass walls, and honed concrete floors) tempered by human warmth and social concern (salvaged wood planks, recycled and renewable materials, with re-purposed rainwater, solar panels, and a green roof).
-In addition to LEED Platinum Certification, the renovation will achieve a Petal Certification in the Living Building Challenge framework.
+Materials are those of a hard-working loft space (whitewashed concrete structure, fritted glass walls, and honed concrete floors) tempered by human warmth and social concern (salvaged wood planks, recycled and renewable materials) with re-purposed rainwater, solar panels, and a green roof.
+Inspired by the Harris School’s mission of positive social change, the renovation plan targets LEED Platinum Certification and Petal Certification in the Living Building Challenge framework.

 University of Chicago

-Project Team: David Woodhouse, Andy Tinucci, Brian Foote (project architect), Taylor Chan, Evan Forrest
+Project Team: David Woodhouse, Andy Tinucci, Brian Foote (project architect), Evan Forrest, Taylor Chan

-Farr Associates (architect of record); Stearn Joglekar (structural); dbHMS Engineers (mep/fp); Terra Engineering (civil); Site Design Group (landscape); WJE (building forensics); AKLD (lighting); SM&W (acoustic/av); Seventhwave (daylighting); Cini-Little (food service); AP Monarch (LEED); YR&G (LBC); Vistara (cost); Mortenson Construction (general contractor)
+Farr Associates (lead architect, lead designer); Theaster Gates (reclaimed wood); Mortenson Construction (general contractor), Stearn Joglekar (structural); dbHMS Engineers (mep/fp); Terra Engineering (civil); Site Design Group (landscape); WJE (building forensics); AKLD (lighting); SM&W (acoustic/av); Seventhwave (daylighting); Cini-Little (food service); AP Monarch (LEED); YR&G (LBC); Vistara (cost)